ingebrigtkj/Project-3-FYS-STK-4155/README.md

 and
 u(L, t) = 0 t ≥ 0.
 3
-The function u(x, t) can be the temperature gradient of a rod.
+The function u(x, t) is the temperature gradient of a rod.
 As time increases, the velocity approaches a linear variation with x.
-We will limit ourselves to the so-called explicit forward Euler algorithm with discretized versions of time given by a forward formula and a centered difference in space resulting in ut ≈
+Here I am looking at the so-called explicit forward Euler algorithm with discretized versions of time given by a forward formula and a centered difference in space resulting in ut ≈